philip-ndikum/TemporalScope/.github/CONTRIBUTING.md

 ## Contribution Guidelines

+> [!IMPORTANT]
-By contributing to this project, you are agreeing to the following conditions:
+> By contributing to this project, you are agreeing to the following conditions:

 1. **Adherence to the Apache License 2.0**:
    - All contributions must comply with the [Apache License 2.0](LICENSE).